paul-wentworth/betterSnmpJs/README.md

 # betterSnmpJs
 A more full featured SNMP library than the alternatives.
-Suitable for building both client and servers (managers).
+Suitable for building both clients and servers (managers).

-## getRequest

 ## Quick Start
 ### Install